Pros and Cons of Living in Tallinn

 Expats, digital nomads and retirees living in Tallinn responded:

 "Expats and digital nomads generally like living in Tallinn, for several reasons.
 They appreciate the city's high-speed internet and advanced digital infrastructure, which makes it easy for them to work remotely.
 The cost of living is relatively low compared to other European cities, making it an affordable option for many.
 Tallinn's picturesque Old Town, with its medieval architecture and cobblestone streets, offers a charming and unique atmosphere that many find appealing.
 The city is also known for its friendly and welcoming locals, who often speak English, making it easy for expats to communicate and integrate into the community.
 Tallinn's efficient public transportation system is another aspect that expats and digital nomads enjoy, as it allows them to easily navigate the city and its surrounding areas.
 The city's location on the Baltic Sea also provides opportunities for outdoor activities and exploration, such as visiting nearby islands and beaches.
 However, there are also some aspects of living in Tallinn that expats and digital nomads may dislike.
 The weather can be a significant drawback, as the city experiences long, cold, and dark winters, which can be challenging for those accustomed to warmer climates.
 Additionally, the job market in Tallinn may be limited for expats seeking local employment, particularly if they do not speak Estonian.
 Another potential downside is the relatively small size of Tallinn, which may not offer the same level of cultural and entertainment options as larger European cities.
-Finally, while many locals speak English, expats may still encounter language barriers when dealing with bureaucracy or in more rural areas outside of the city," remarked one expat in Tallinn.
+Finally, while many locals speak English, expats may still encounter language barriers when dealing with bureaucracy or in more rural areas outside of the city," wrote one expat in Tallinn.

 What do expats in Tallinn appreciate most about the local culture?